-- Greylag Goose was one of the goose species most frequently reported to have been involved in birdstrikes. - In Norway, Greylag Goose is the species most frequently shot at airports. - In recent years, resources allocated to the management and control of goose populations have remained stable at most airports. - Airports use various methods to monitor, manage and control geese at the airport premises. - No universal solution to deter geese is available at present. - Six out of ten airports have seen an increase in goose abundance over the past five years. - In some cases, the growth in goose populations has been accompanied by a corresponding increase in the need for management actions. - Many airports expect an increase in problems associated with the presence of geese in the future.
+- Greylag Goose was one of the goose species most frequently reported to have been involved in birdstrikes. - In Norway, Greylag Goose is the species most frequently shot at airports. - In Copenhagen airport the growth in goose numbers was accompanied by an increase in frequency of strikes with geese, particularly Barnacle Geese and Greylag Geese. - In recent years, resources allocated to the management and control of goose populations have remained stable at most airports. - Airports use various methods to monitor, manage and control geese at the airport premises. - Not only the geese at the airports, but also those that nest and/or forage in the vicinity of the airports in the Netherlands, are controlled via several programs. - No universal solution to deter geese is available at present. - Ten out of fourteen airports have seen an increase in goose abundance and / or the number of goose crossing the airports over the past five years. - In some cases, the growth in goose populations has been accompanied by a corresponding increase in the need for management actions. - Many airports expect an increase in problems associated with the presence of geese in the future.

 Birdstrikes constitute a risk to aviation safety throughout the world.
 In particular, geese constitute a hazard to aircrafts because of their size and flocking behavior.
-Often birdstrikes with geese result in significant damage to aircrafts, which in some cases may be fatal.
+Often birdstrikes result in significant damage to aircrafts, which in some cases may be fatal.
 In NW Europe, goose populations have increased dramatically over the past few decades leading to growing concern about the risk that these populations pose to air safety.